 - UltraShield is the opposite of Ultraguard.
 It is made of lightweight polyester and is great for sunny climates.
 It also has vent flaps that reduce billowing.

-- PermaPro is the most advanced cover in Classic Accessories product line.
+- PermaPro is the most advanced cover in Classic Accessories product line, available from Amazon.com.
 It uses the same rip-stop technology that is utilized in parachutes.
 It comes with a four-year warranty.

-- PolyPro 1 is an entry-level cover that is made from a single layer off polypropylene.
+- PolyPro 1 is an entry-level cover that is made from a single layer of polypropylene.

 Cover Craft offers three fabric choices: